 Online shopping in Uganda is the new normal.
-On the international scene you must have heard people talk about online stores like eBay and Amazon, Walmart, Bestbuy etc. These ecommerce giants are making millions of dollars from selling stuff online.
+On the international scene you must have heard people talk about online stores like eBay and Amazon, Etsy, Walmart, Bestbuy etc. These ecommerce giants are making millions of dollars from selling stuff online.

 We are living in exciting times, the digital era, where you no longer have to visit the local market or traditional brick and mortar shop to get what you want, or when you want to buy something from abroad, you don’t need middle men anymore.

 The internet in Uganda has witnessed a tremendous growth, which has changed the way people buy and sell.
 These days when you want to buy anything be it a computer, phone, clothes, medicine or even groceries, all you need is to have a smartphone or computer that is connected to internet, visit any online shopping site, browse through its products, order what you want and have it delivered to you.